laelbarlow/amoebae/README.md

 ## Reporting problems

-Please use the [issue tracker](https://github.com/laelbarlow/amoebae/issues) on the GitHub webpage to report any problems you find in using this toolkit.
+Please use the [issue tracker](https://github.com/laelbarlow/amoebae/issues) on the GitHub webpage to report any problems you find in using AMOEBAE.

 ## How to cite AMOEBAE

-Please cite the [GitHub webpage](https://github.com/laelbarlow/amoebae) (or alternative permanent repositories if relevant).
-Also, remember to cite other software packages which you may have also installed and used for your work via AMOEBAE scripts.
+Please cite the [AMOEBAE GitHub repository](https://github.com/laelbarlow/amoebae) (or alternative permanent repositories if relevant).
+Also, please remember to cite the software packages which are dependencies of AMOEBAE (see main documentation).

 ## Acknowledgments